Rails Integration

 <% end %>

-Option 2: Server-Side Ordering with AnyCable
+Solution 2: Server-Side Ordering

 AnyCable provides order guarantees at the server level through “sticky concurrency” - ensuring messages from the same stream are processed by the same worker.
 This eliminates the need for client-side reordering code.